 The 2010 FEIR proposed 10,500 residential units, including both CP and HPS2.
-The approved 2019 Modified Project Variant included an additional 172 residential units at HPS2, resulting in a total of 10,672 residential units.
-The 2024 Modified Project Variant would continue to include 7,218 units at CP and 3,454 units at HPS2, as proposed under the 2019 Modified Project Variant; therefore, the population at CP would continue to be 16,81819 and the population at HPS2 would continue to be 8,048,20 resulting in 24,866 people.
+The approved 2018 Modified Project Variant included an additional 172 residential units at HPS2, resulting in a total of 10,672 residential units.
+The 2019 Modified Project Variant would continue to include 7,218 units at CP and 3,454 units at HPS2, as proposed under the 2018 Modified Project Variant; therefore, the population at CP would continue to be 16,81817 and the population at HPS2 would continue to be 8,048,18 resulting in 24,866 people.

-17 This threshold and/or an impact statement related to this threshold is not addressed in Addendum 7 to the 2010 CP-HPS2 FEIR.
-The 2024 Modified Project Variant would have no effect on the impact because the modifications do not alter the activity that causes the impact.
+15 This threshold and/or an impact statement related to this threshold is not addressed in Addendum 6 to the 2010 CP-HPS2 FEIR; Appendix B to Addendum 6 identifies the reason why this threshold is not addressed.

-18 This threshold and/or an impact statement related to this threshold is not addressed in Addendum 7 to the 2010 CP-HPS2 FEIR.
-The 2024 Modified Project Variant would have no effect on the impact because the modifications do not alter the activity that causes the impact.
+16 This threshold and/or an impact statement related to this threshold is not addressed in Addendum 6 to the 2010 CP-HPS2 FEIR; Appendix B to Addendum 6 identifies the reason why this threshold is not addressed.